lizmat/articles/5to6-classes.md

     my $point = Point->new( x => 42, y => 666 );
     $point->x = 314;

-In Perl 6, allowing an accessor to be used as a mutator also, is also done in a declarative way by using the `is rw` trait on the attribute declaration:
+In Perl 6, allowing an accessor to be used as a mutator, is also done in a declarative way by using the `is rw` trait on the attribute declaration, just like with the `is required` trait:

     # Perl 6
     class Point {